grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Percy."
 Hemi called up to the control room as the latest ping showed their pursuers at nearly 5 nautical miles away.
 "It looks like they are at the apogee of their search arc.
 Now might be a good time to move."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### They run under the scattering layer)

 "Thanks Hemi.
 Keep plotting them."
 She called down.
 "Can you also give me a random course in some direction away from them?
-True random, if you can."
+True fuckin' random, if you can."

 "One moment."
 Hemi replied.
-He pulled a book off the shelf that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
+He pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
 Hemi looked at the chart and estimated about a dozen possible directions they could move that would take them away from the sub with the ram.
 Then he used the book to select a random number which he transposed into one of his dozen courses.
-"Here's a true random bearing Percy: 163."
+"Here's a true random bearing Percy: 163 degrees."

-"OK Bastian, make it 3 knots, come about to 163."
+"OK Bastian, make it 3 fucking knots, come about to 163."

-Bastian eased the throttle forward and the speed needle lifted slowly up off its zero pin.
+Bastian shifted the throttle slight forward and the speed needle lifted slowly up off its zero pin.
 He turned the rudder wheel and the boat leaned slightly into the turn.

-"Keep her level Owen --- we're too deep to make any mistakes."
+"Keep her fuckin' level Owen --- we're too deep to make any mistakes."
 Said Percy.

 Owen gave a gentle nudge to the bow plane control wheel so the boat would come up just a hair with the new forward momentum on it.

-They cruised ever so slowly and silently away from the spot where they crossed the deep scattering layer.
-The pings from the sub with the ram quickly got more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could no longer hear the pursuing sub's motors.
+They cruised ever so slowly and silently away from the spot where they had crossed the deep scattering layer.
+The pings from the sub with the ram quickly got more and more faint, though they could still hear them bouncing softly off the _Prospect_ long after Cassandra reported that she could not hear the pursuing sub's motors any more.

-Percy stood directly behind Owen, carefully double checking his every move to make sure they didn't accidentally gain any depth and sink below the crush depth of the _Prospect_.
+Percy stood directly behind Owen, carefully double checking his every move to make sure they did not accidentally gain any depth and sink below the boat's crush depth.
 After an hour, she personally relieved Owen in the dive plane control seat and sent him to his rack for a break.

-At 3 knots the _Prospect's_ motor made just enough noise that with the right filters in place, Hemi could hear the echo of the Prospect off the deep scattering layer above them.
+At 3 knots the _Prospect's_ motor made just enough noise that with the right filters in place on sonar, Hemi could hear the echo of the Prospect off the deep scattering layer above them.
 He showed Cassandra what to listen for, and pretty soon she could give a rough estimate of their depth below the mass of fish.
 It stayed above them for more than 2 hours, but then Cassandra told Percy she could hear it coming slowly down on top of them --- the fish were beginning their daily vertical migration back down the water column to the safety of the very deep, far below the capabilities of the _Prospect_.

 [//]: # (dawn: day 4, run to Stilt City)
-At the depth they were cruising at, near the very limits for the _Prospect_, the boat continually let out long moans as the steel flexed under the weight.
+At the depth they were cruising at, near the very limits for the _Prospect_, the boat continually let out long moans as the steel flexed under the weight of the water and stresses of movement.
 The sounds had a visceral impact on Captain Percy, as if her child were suffering.
 So it was with a sense of relief that they passed back through the mass of fish as the school descended.
-Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so she adjusted the bow planes and the _Prospect_ rose to a much more comfortable 200 meters of depth.
+Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so Percy adjusted the bow planes and the _Prospect_ rose to a much more comfortable 200 meters of depth.

 When Owen came back from his break, Percy stepped down the ladder to the sonar compartment and joined Hemi at the navigation table.